omidarmat/webDevNotes/react/react.md

 > Remember that after one instance of a component is unmounted, a new instance of the same component can be mounted later, but the previous instance is completely gone.

 > It is important to know about the lifecycle of a componenta instance, because you can hook into different phases of this lifecycle.
 You can basically define code to be executed at these specific points in time, which can be extremely useful.
-We do this using the `useEffect()` hook.
+We do this using the `useEffect()` hook